djaus2/CC2650SensorTag-CS/README.md

 - Windows 10 Desktop Builds 15063 TBA
 - Windows 10 Phone Builds 14393 TBA
 - Windows 10 Phone Builds 15063 TBA

+**Note** ARM Appx Packages availble in the repository for side loading on RPI and Phone

 The code has been specifically refactored so that the CC2650 functionality is defined in a separate class.
 The UI for displaying data and for user input is in the MainPage class.